Life as a stroke survivor is more than a spectator sport!

 Planning is an important part of the game

-There are more than off-the-shelf options, choose the restorative incontinence product that will work best for you.
-Have a look through MyLiberty's collection of incontinence products for sports or consider these specialty products:
+Have a look at MyLiberty's collection of incontinence products for sports or consider these specialty products:

 “There may be a period of re-learning, and adjusting your swing, but getting back onto the greens is always an option, and a goal for many of the people we work with,” says Barbara.
 “Some stroke survivors believe that sports are never going to happen again, but they can, you just have to learn how to do things differently.